 MARGARITA & PRIMAVERA PIZZA

-Hubby had the Primavera, a pizza loaded with a herby tomato sauce, mozzarella, baked ham and a medley of vegetables.
-The flavour combo was insane.
+Hubby had the Primavera, a pizza loaded with a herby tomato sauce, mozzarella, baked ham, and a medley of vegetables.
+The flavor combo was insane.

 PASTA ALLA NORMA

-Pasta in a tomato sauce with aubergines hidden under a mountain of creamy ricotta, and a sprinkle of almonds to add some crunch.
+A pasta in a tomato sauce with eggplant (aubergine) hidden under a mountain of creamy ricotta and a sprinkle of almonds to add some crunch.
 This classic Sicilian dish seemed like the perfect way to end our holiday.

-My oh my, I just loved eating real food in Ragusa Sicily.
-If I were asked to sum up my food experiences, I would say – simple food, made with fresh seasonal ingredients that pack the flavour.
+Soon after, we boarded the plane at Catalana airport, taking in the magnificent views of Mount Etna in the distance and perfect memories of eating real food in Ragusa, Sicily.
+If I were asked to sum up my food experiences, I would say – simple food made with fresh seasonal ingredients that pack the flavor.
+Real food through and through.

 Arrivederci!
 (Bye for Now!)